Fabric Printing with Vegetables!

 Press the vegetable into the cloth.
-Using a padded surface such as a blanket stretched over a board or a Foam Printing Pad underneath your fabric can help achieve a more even print.
+Using a padded surface such as a blanket stretched over a board underneath your fabric can help achieve a more even print.

 Try printing with different vegetables, switching and blending colours as you go to build up rows of prints.

 The end of a bunch of celery can be sliced off and printed with.

 Sweetcorn can be covered with fabric paint and rolled along the fabric.

 Build up your rows of prints until you have a fully covered tea towel!
 When dry, iron the prints on a hot setting for a few minutes to set the paint and